mefercs/DSAL/forjs/fcc.md

 - **Binary heap**: Is a partially ordered *binary *tree which satisfies the heap property.
   - heap property: Satisfies a relation between parent and children.
-  In the binary heap are present 2 situations:
+  In the binary heap are present 2 situations, becuase there is not a left greater and right lower or viceversa, just greater both or smaller both children:
   - Max heap: All parent nodes are greater or equal to their children.
-  - Min haep: All the child nodes are greater or equal to their parents.
+  - Min heap: All the child nodes are greater or equal to their parents.
+  They are completed binary trees, that means that all the levels are full filled except for the last level, in witch case, all the keys are as left as possible, so the last level is filled from left to right.
+  Using an array they can be implemented with the array for index i the children are `2*i+1` and `2*i+2`, the structure follow the next form [a,b,c,d,e,f,g,...] and parent Math.floor((i-1)/2).
+  To simplify the structure we can use the next form [null,a,b,c,d,e,f,g...] and in that way the children are `2*i`(left) and `2*i+1`(right), therefore the parent is Math.floor(i/2).
+  - Remove elements: We find the greatest elements, and set it as the root, because we always remove the greatest value, which is the root.
+  - Use cases:
+    - They can be used to implement a priority queue.
+  -Heap sort